-One of the design ideas behind Flask is that there are at least two different "states" in which code is executed:
+One of the design ideas behind Flask is that there are two different "states" in which code is executed.
+The application setup state in which the application implicitly is on the module level.
+It starts when the Flask object is instantiated, and it implicitly ends when the first request comes in.
+While the application is in this state a few assumptions are true:

-1. The application setup state, in which the application implicitly is on the module level.
+- the programmer can modify the application object safely. - no request handling happened so far - you have to have a reference to the application object in order to modify it, there is no magic proxy that can give you a reference to the application object you're currently creating or modifying.

-This state starts when the Flask object is instantiated, and it implicitly ends when the first request comes in.
-While the application is in this state, a few assumptions are true:
+In contrast, during request handling, a couple of other rules exist:

-- the programmer can modify the application object safely. - no request handling happened so far - you have to have a reference to the application object in order to modify it, there is no magic proxy that can give you a reference to the application object you're currently creating or modifying. - 2.
-In contrast, in the request handling state, a couple of other rules exist: - while a request is active, the context local objects (flask.request and others) point to the current request. - any code can get hold of these objects at any time. - 3.
-There is also a third state somewhere in between 'module-level' and 'request-handling':
+- while a request is active, the context local objects (flask.request and others) point to the current request. - any code can get hold of these objects at any time.

-Sometimes you are dealing with an application in a way that is similar to how you interact with applications during request handling, but without there being an active request.
+There is a third state which is sitting in between a little bit.
+Sometimes you are dealing with an application in a way that is similar to how you interact with applications during request handling; just that there is no request active.
 Consider, for instance, that you're sitting in an interactive Python shell and interacting with the application, or a command line application.

-The application context is what powers the current\app context local.
+The application context is what powers the current_app context local.